Wall Street Praises Under Armour Inc. (UAA) After Recent Earnings Report

 Telsey Advisory Group, on the other hand, stated in their research note that they expect to see UAA reach a price target of $8, previously predicting the price at $12.
 The rating they have provided for UAA stocks is “Market Perform” according to the report published on October 21st, 2022.

-Volatility was left at 5.64%, however, over the last 30 days, the volatility rate increased by 6.96%, as shares surge +19.02% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -5.38% lower at present.
+Volatility was left at 5.89%, however, over the last 30 days, the volatility rate increased by 6.55%, as shares surge +34.58% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +12.74% upper at present.

 Insider Trading